 At School of the Wild, we bring leaders and teams outside to help you reconnect and think differently, so that you are inspired to change the way you work.

 We incorporate activities like making fires, creating a team symbol from found forest materials, and connecting with nature as part of creating space for meaningful conversations that build belonging and align your workforce with your values.
-Have a look at our outdoor team building programmes or get in touch for more information.
+Have a look at our outdoor team building and offsite programmes or get in touch for more information.

 Author & Curator